Jaikishore-K-C/quiz_maker/Steps_to_Create_a_Basic_Quiz_Maker.md

    - **Login:** Use your new account credentials.
    - **Create a Quiz:** Enter a quiz title, click “Add Question” one or more times, fill in the question and its answer, and then save the quiz.
    - **Take a Quiz:** Select the quiz you created from the dropdown, click “Start Quiz,” answer the questions, and then submit to see your score and visual feedback.

----

-## Final Notes and Next Steps

-- **Improvement Ideas:**
-  - Add more question types (e.g., multiple choice).
-  - Enhance the user interface (animations, better styling).
-  - **Security:** In a real-world app, use a backend with proper authentication and database storage.

-- **Debugging:**
-  Use your browser’s Developer Tools (usually by pressing F12) to view the console for any errors or messages if something doesn’t work as expected.

-This complete, step-by-step guide (with code and detailed explanations) should help you understand how each piece fits together in creating your dynamic Quiz Maker application.
-Happy coding!